rlynjb/dailylift/README.md

 - done: deploy latest changes
 - done: work on image field upload using base64 for now
 - done: make it work online, review env vars
+- done: read nuxtjs and vuejs best practices (create utils, composables, etc)
+- after reading nuxt and vuejs doc. try to use vue3 in nuxt by using composition api, also look into vue3 new features and best practices
 - add workout items
-- read nuxtjs and vuejs best practices (create utils, composables, etc)
 - learn how to tie up typescript with data calls on netlify functions, clean up and organize
 - implement auth with faunadb and netlify functions
 - shorten base64